Practical and important information on the Adventure Purists experience, and what to expect on your African Mobile Safari.

 The conditions of the roads vary every year depending on rainfall.
 The tracks are often only patched up after the rainy season, and occasionally we have to pave a short road section, or remove a tree that has been pushed across the road by an elephant.
 River crossing on the way, are rarely a serious obstacle as our Landrovers are well equipped to deal with these circumstances: elevated air intake for the engine (‘snorkel’) and modified ventilation for the gearbox and axles to prevent water entering into the drive train.

-Our tents are large dome type tents (3,5 x 2.5 m and 2 meters high), and a maximum of 2 guests are accommodated in each.
+Our tents are large dome type tents (2,5 x 2.5 m and 2 metres high), and a maximum of 2 guests are accommodated in each.
 The tents are spacious and provide ample room for camping beds and luggage.
-The camping beds (ca. 2 meters long, 60 cm wide and 50 cm high) are fitted with 50 mm high density foam mattresses.
+The camping beds (ca. 2 metres long, 60 cm wide and 50 cm high) are fitted with 50 mm high density foam mattresses.
 Mattresses are covered with linen.

 The crew consists of a local driver/guide and a trained cook who also acts as a general camp helper.
-The crew will do most of the work involved in a mobile safari, however clients on the camping safari are requested to put up and fold their tents on their own.
-Our crew will gladly assist them (and of course will help single travelers).
-With the occasional assistance (e.g. packing the trailer etc ) of the participants things get done quicker.
+The crew will do most of the work involved in a mobile safari, however clients on the camping safaris are requested to put up and fold their tents on their own.
+Our crew will gladly assist our clients (and of course will help single travellers).
+With the occasional assistance (e.g., packing the trailer etc.) of the participants things get done quicker.